Are you looking to remodel your kitchen this year? If so, then you need to know the following facts and figures for 2017-2018:

 Generally speaking, kitchen remodeling projects fall into the following three categories: minor, major, and upscale.

-According to the Remodeling Magazine’s cost vs. value report, a national average cost for a mid-range, minor kitchen remodel is around $19,000 and includes the following:
+According to the Remodeling Magazine’s cost vs. value report, a national average cost for a mid-range, minor kitchen remodel is around $20,000 and includes the following:

 In a functional but dated 200-square-foot kitchen with 30 linear feet of cabinetry and countertops, leave cabinet boxes in place, but replace fronts with new raised-panel wood doors and drawers, including new hardware.

-A mid-range, major kitchen remodel national average cost is $56,700, which includes the following:
+A mid-range, major kitchen remodel national average cost is $50,000 to $60,000, which includes the following:

 Update an outmoded 200-square-foot kitchen with a functional layout of 30 linear feet of semi-custom wood cabinets, including a 3-by-5-foot island; laminate countertops; and standard double-tub stainless-steel sink with standard single-lever faucet.